Milwaukie/Main St station

+Light rail station in Milwaukie, Oregon, U.S.

-Milwaukie/Main Street is a MAX Orange Line station located in downtown Milwaukie, Oregon.
+Milwaukie/Main St is a light rail station in downtown Milwaukie, Oregon, United States, served by TriMet as part of MAX Light Rail.
 It is the second northbound station on the Orange Line, preceded by the terminus at SE Park Ave.
 The station is located along Union Pacific Railroad right-of-way on a site bounded by Lake Road, SE 21st Avenue, and Adams Street near the city's post office.
-Amenities at the station including bike parking and connections to TriMet bus routes 29, 32, 33, and 34; it also has no parking spaces for cars.
+Amenities at the station including bike parking and connections to TriMet bus routes 29, 33, and 34; it also has no parking spaces for cars.
 Milwaukie Station, a food cart pod, is adjacent to the station.

+Milwaukie/Main St station was built as part of the Portland–Milwaukie Light Rail Project, which extended MAX from downtown Portland to Milwaukie in Clackamas County.

+Station details

+A center island platform serves both northbound and southbound trains.
+The station area was designed so that it could accommodate a future second platform and station building.